microsoft/FluidFramework/docs/content/docs/start/react-tutorial.md

 };
 ```

-### Configure the FRS client
+### Configure the `FrsClient`

 Add the following constant below the helper function.
-This object configures the FRS client to connect with an FRS server that runs on localhost.
-Note that in a production application, you would use a real security token service to protect access to the FRS server, but during development you can use the dummy service `InsecureTokenProvider`.
+This object configures the Azure Fluid Relay service client to
+connect with a Fluid service that runs on localhost.
+Note that in a production application, you would use a real security token
+service to protect access to the Azure Fluid Relay service (see [Authentication & authorization]({{< relref "auth.md" >}})), but during development you can use the dummy service
+`InsecureTokenProvider`.

 ```js
 const frsClientConfig = {